Scott 4

-Scott 4 is Scott Walker's fifth solo album.
-It was released in late 1969 under his birth name, Scott Engel, and failed to chart.
+Scott 4 is the fifth solo studio album (the fourth to include original material) by American musician Scott Walker, released on November 7, 1969.
+The album was released under his birth name, Scott Engel, and failed to chart.
 Reissues have been released under his stage name.
 It has since received praise as one of Walker's best works.

 Content

 Scott 4 was the first Walker album to consist solely of self-penned songs.
 The preceding Scott (1967), Scott 2 (1968) and Scott 3 (1969) albums had each featured a mixture of originals and covers, including several translations of Jacques Brel songs, which were later collected to form the album Scott Walker Sings Jacques Brel (1981).
 Scott 4 also features slightly less ornate orchestral arrangements than its predecessors, opting instead for a more skeletal, folk-inspired sound with greater emphasis on the rhythm section.

 The opening track, "The Seventh Seal", is based on the 1957 film of the same name by filmmaker Ingmar Bergman.
 The second track on side two, "The Old Man's Back Again (Dedicated to the Neo-Stalinist Regime)", refers to the 1968 Warsaw Pact invasion of Czechoslovakia.

-The quote "a man's work is nothing but this slow trek to rediscover, through the detours of art, those two or three great and simple images in whose presence his heart first opened" (credited to the writer Albert Camus) appears on the back of the album sleeve.
+The Albert Camus quote, "A man's work is nothing but this slow trek to rediscover, through the detours of art, those two or three great and simple images in whose presence his heart first opened", appears on the back of the album sleeve.
+The quote derives from Camus' essay "Between Yes and No", published in 1958.

+Engel said the album tried to "link lyrics by Sartre, Camus and Yevtushenko to Bartok modal lines."

 Release and reception

 Scott 4 was released by Philips Records on 7 November 1969 in the United Kingdom.
 The album failed to chart and was deleted soon after.

 It has been speculated that Walker's decision to release the album under his birth name of Scott Engel contributed to its chart failure.
 All subsequent re-issues of the album have been released under his stage name.
 After being out of print for over 20 years, the album was first re-issued in 1992 on CD, alongside the first CD re-issues of Scott, Scott 2 and Scott 3.